guettli/Microsoft-365-vs-Google-Workspace/README.md

 ## Calendar: Current day of the week easier to see

-If you look at one week in google calendar (via a desktop browser), the current day is highlighted via a big blue circle around the current day of the month.
+If you look at one week in Google calendar (via a desktop browser), the current day is highlighted via a big blue circle around the current day of the month.
 This is intuitive.
 MS-365 uses a blue line to highlight the current day.
 I prefer the solution of google, since it is more visual concise.

+## Calendar: Update event without sending a mail.

+I could not find a way to update an event without sending a mail.

+I just want to add an URL to the description to the event, so that I have it, during the meeting.
+The other participants don't need to have a look at the even before the event.

+This is possible with Google calendar, but not with o365.

 ## Calendar: Accept invite, default is "send mail"